VMware Workstation Gen 9: FAQs

 I complied a list of frequently asked questions (FAQs) around my Gen 9 Workstation build.
 I’ll be updating it from time to time but do feel free to reach out if you have additional questions.

 Why Generation 9?
-Starting with my Gen 7 build the Gen Number aligns to the version of vSphere it was designed for.
+Starting with the Gen 7 build, the Gen Number aligns to the version of vSphere it was designed for.
 So, Gen 9 = VCF 9.
 It also helps my readers to track the Generations that interests them the most.

 Why are you running Workstation vs. dedicated ESX servers?
 I’m pivoting my home lab strategy.
 I’ve moved from a complex multi-server setup to a streamlined, single-host configuration using VMware Workstation.
-Managing multiple hosts, though it gives real world experience, wasn’t meeting my needs when it came to roll back from a crash or testing different software versions.
-With Workstation, I can run multiple labs at once and use simple backup plus Workstation’s snapshot manager to recreate labs quite quickly.
+Managing multiple hosts, though it gives real world experience, wasn’t meeting my needs when it came to quick system recovery or testing different software versions.
+With Workstation, I can run/deploy multiple types of home labs and do simple backup/recovery, plus Workstation’s snapshot manager allow me to roll back labs quite quickly.
 I find Workstation more adaptable, and making my lab time about learning rather than maintenance.

 What are your goals with Gen 9?
 To develop and build a platform that is able to run the stack of VCF 9 product for Home Lab use.
 See Gen 9 Part 1 for more information on goals.